We Ship Worldwide

 Counterfeits will frequently use brighter, synthetic yellow or orange thread for their stitching and this is an easy red-flag to spot.
 Like the Vachetta leather trim often found on LV monogram canvas handbags, the resin on authentic LV handbags will also develop a patina with age, but this will only act to darken the hue.

 Finally, stitch count is important when conducting a Louis Vuitton authenticity check.
 Certain areas, like the point where the handles attach to the handbag, should have 3 or 5 stitches going along the top of the tab attaching the handles to the handbag, depending on the model.
+You can use the official LV website or photos of authenticated bags to match them to yours.

 Pictured: A beautiful example of an authentic Alma bag made in 2004.
 Note the golden patina color that the leather took on over time, as well as the honey mustard color of the stitching.
 The Alma has exactly 5 stitches on top of each tab (pictured) where the handles attach to the body of the bag.